wesselvanree/smooth-scrolling/README.md

  };
 ```

-On line 55 you can put a function to close your navigation
+On line 55 you can put a function to close your navigation.
 ```javascript
 // put close navigation function here
 // for example: closeNav(mobileNavBtn);